-3.2.3.12.1 Acoustic modelling
+3.2.3.11.1 Acoustic modelling

-CAPL is in the process of undertaking sensitivity and verification analyses of the estimated source levels for the SCSt (appendix f).
+CAPL has undertaken sensitivity and verification analyses of the estimated source levels for the SCSt (appendix f).
 These estimates are based on the outcome of multiple studies, including recent in-water measurements obtained from acoustic loggers deployed near a similar SCSt, and through factory acceptance testing of the J-IC compressors.
 Refer to appendix f for further information on the studies and modelling undertaken to date to support the estimation of sound source levels for the SCSt.
 Final source level verification is planned for post-commissioning and start-up of the J-IC SCSt via an in situ underwater sound measurement campaign; this verification step will be incorporated into the revised Gorgon and Jansz Feed Gas Pipeline and Wells Operations Environment Plan.

-CAPL is also undertaking underwater acoustic propagation modelling to understand the potential area at risk from subsea sound emissions during operation of the SCSt.
-Preliminary results of the most recent acoustic models are presented in appendix f.
+CAPL is also undertaking underwater acoustic propagation modelling to understand the potential area where there may be changes to ambient underwater sound levels from subsea sound emissions during operation of the SCSt.
+Results of the most recent acoustic models are presented in appendix f.
 The modelling will be used to inform the impact and risk assessment of underwater sound in the revision to the Gorgon and Jansz Feed Gas Pipeline and Wells Operations Environment Plan (Ref.
 7).